phedinkus/phedinkus.github.com/_posts/2022-11-29-pdx-visit-reflections.md

 ---
 **Caveat: I wrote this initially as [a thread in Mastadon](https://hachyderm.io/@phedinkus/109424484028397633)**

 In 2018 I moved to Berlin, Germany from Portland, OR.
-Moving half way around the world by myself to a city where I knew no one was difficult event but I did it.
+Moving half way around the world by myself to a city where I knew no one was a difficult event but I did it.
 It's a huge accomplishment to tackle a dream like that, especially with a global pandemic in the middle of it.
 Recently I've been in PDX to visit with the people I love and have have deep connections to but don't seen often enough.
 It's been both good and difficult.
 Here's my reflection.

 I am so happy I brought my folding bike.
 I don’t have a car here so having a bike has given me the freedom to easily roll around town with my dog.
 There are very few things that top riding your bike on a summer evening with friends.
 I was also stoked to see more bike infrastructure in PDX.